-where $m_i$ (resp., $n_i$) is the multiplicity of $P_i$ as indecomposable direct summands of $P^0$ (resp., $P^{-1}$). \item The {\it $g$-vector cone} $C(P)$ is defined to be a cone in $\mathbb{R}^{|A|}$ spanned by $g$-vectors of all indecomposable direct summands of $P$. \end{enumerate} We denote by $\mathcal{F}(A)$ a collection of $g$-vector cones of all basic two-term presilting complexes for $A$. \end{definition}
+where $m_i$ (resp., $n_i$) is the multiplicity of $P_i$ as indecomposable direct summands of $P^0$ (resp., $P^{-1}$). \item The {\it $g$-vector cone} $C(P)$ is defined to be a cone in $\mathbb{R}^{\vert A\vert }$ spanned by $g$-vectors of all indecomposable direct summands of $P$, that is,